-Sun Hong is a corporate partner based in Shanghai.
-She focuses on corporate matters, covering foreign direct investment, mergers and acquisitions, joint ventures and corporate transactions involving PRC assets or entities.
-Sun has got extensive experience in assisting multinationals doing different types of transactions in different industries in China.
+Sun Hong is a corporate lawyer based in Shanghai.
+Sun focuses on corporate matters, covering foreign direct investment, mergers and acquisitions, joint ventures and corporate transactions involving PRC assets or entities.
+Sun has had great experience in advising clients on regulatory and compliance matters/projects.

-Sun has in-depth insight into the legal system of China and the compliance risks encountered by multinationals doing business in China, which makes her well positioned to advise clients on practical solutions to address compliance risks and to deal with difficult issues when arisen.
+Sun has in-depth insight into the legal system of China and the compliance and regulatory risks encountered by multinationals doing business in China, which makes her well positioned to advise clients on practical solutions to address compliance risks and to deal with difficult regulatory issues when arisen.

 As part of our 2014/2015 global regulation and investigations engagement forum series, we will be hosting seminars in Frankfurt and Munich..